 - Muscle aches

 These symptoms can be extremely unpleasant and attempting to detox on your own may likely lead to a relapse.
 In addition to flu-like symptoms, you may also experience powerful drug cravings.
 Percocet withdrawal can become potentially life-threatening when symptoms like diarrhea, vomiting and sweating cause you to become dehydrated.
 Dehydration is more likely in bad cases of withdrawal when a person is by themselves and too weak or distracted to rehydrate.
-In most cases where opioid withdrawal has become deadly, patients are in custody or jail while their needs are neglected.
+The intolerance for the effects of the drug goes up and the tolerance for the effects goes down, leading to possible overdose — another danger of home detox.

 Opioid withdrawal can also raise your heart rate and blood pressure.
 In an otherwise healthy person, these symptoms aren’t typically dangerous.
 But older people and people with heart conditions may be at risk for potentially life-threatening, heart-related complications.